nachocaru/xaprb.com/content/blog/2008-06-15-how-to-write-a-lazy-union-in-mysql.md

 union all
 select user_id from user_archive where user_id = 123;</pre>

-The benefit is that you don&#8217;t have to issue two queries.
+The benefit is that you don't have to issue two queries.
 That saves network round trips, and makes your code shorter.
-But it has a disadvantage, too: you&#8217;re still querying the archive table when you don&#8217;t need to.
+But it has a disadvantage, too: you're still querying the archive table when you don't need to.
 Does this matter?
 Yes, it does.
 Your archive table may be very large and slow &#8212; perhaps stored on a big slow hard drive, perhaps on a SAN &#8212; and just peeking at it is kind of expensive in some cases.

 Something occurred to me a couple of weeks ago: why not write a UNION that stops executing as soon as one part of it finds a row?
-Then you can UNION to your heart&#8217;s content and not incur the overhead of that second lookup unless you need it.
-For lack of a better term, I&#8217;m calling this a lazy UNION.
+Then you can UNION to your heart's content and not incur the overhead of that second lookup unless you need it.
+For lack of a better term, I'm calling this a lazy UNION.

 My idea here is to use a user variable.
 If the first part of the UNION finds a row, it sets the variable.
-The second part has the variable in its WHERE clause, and won&#8217;t execute if the variable has been set by the first part.
-To make the whole thing self-contained, I&#8217;m adding a third part of the UNION, which will always execute but never return any rows; it will set the variable back to its initial state of NULL.
+The second part has the variable in its WHERE clause, and won't execute if the variable has been set by the first part.
+To make the whole thing self-contained, I'm adding a third part of the UNION, which will always execute but never return any rows; it will set the variable back to its initial state of NULL.

-Here&#8217;s a complete example:
+Here's a complete example:

 <pre>drop table if exists user, user_archive;
 create table user(user_id int not null primary key);